PayPal snaps up Japanese buy now, pay later firm Paidy for $2.7B

 CLICK HERE TO READ MORE ON FOX BUSINESS

+After the acquisition, Paidy will continue to operate its existing business and maintain its brand.
+Founder and Chairman Russell Cummer and President and Chief Executive Riku Sugie will continue to hold their roles in the company, PayPal said.

-The Financial Times in August had reported that Paidy was considering to become a publicly listed company.
+The Financial Times had reported last month that Paidy was considering becoming a publicly listed company.

+The transaction is expected to close in the fourth quarter of 2021, and will be minimally dilutive to PayPal's adjusted earnings per share in 2022.

+BofA Securities was the sole financial adviser to PayPal on the deal, and White & Case was lead legal adviser.
+Goldman Sachs advised Paidy, and Cooley LLP and Mori Hamada & Matsumoto provided it legal counsel.

-(Reporting by Anirudh Saligrama in Bengaluru; Editing by Ramakrishnan M.)
+(Reporting by Anirudh Saligrama in Bengaluru; Writing by Sayantani Ghosh; Editing by Ramakrishnan M. And Kim Coghill)